Skip to main content

 If necessary, handle any references that establish character titles or nicknames as separate facts.

-For example, instead of referring to "their ex husband," refer to "Jim" and in a separate knowledge entry, specify "Jim is {character}'s ex-husband."
+For example, for a character named Akoya, instead of referring to "their ex husband," refer to "Thaddius."
+Then, in a separate knowledge entry, specify "Thaddius is Akoya's ex-husband."

 Similarly, be sure to leave no way for the AI to misinterpret your intent by using non-specific references within your sentences.
-Be aware of how these statements are worded and be sure to deliberately specify the context around anything that is mentioned.
+Be aware of how these statements are worded and ensure you deliberately specify the context around anything that is mentioned.

-For example, the statement “{character} wants to interrogate Detective Harris regarding the fate of their former partner” could be misinterpreted as either (1) the character’s former partner or (2) Detective Harris' former partner.
+For example, the statement Akoya wants to interrogate Detective Harris regarding the fate of their former partner” could be misinterpreted as either (1) Akoya's former partner or (2) Detective Harris' former partner.
+Recognizing these situations where the wording of a sentence could be misinterpreted and then adjusting your writing accordingly is key to creating a successful fact that will be represented correctly during the character's interactions.

 Autogenerate Knowledge from a Document